 An immature leader may think of follow as unconditional surrender and obedience.
 However, the surrender and obedience in tango is not unilateral, but mutual.
 Tango is about intimacy, empathy, adaptation, comfort, harmony and freedom.
 Both lead and follow should be gentle, thoughtful, moderate and comfortable.
 To lead is not to coerce, but to guide, support, collaborate, adapt, protect, and help the woman to unfold her skills and beauty.
 Just as the woman should submit to the lead, the man, too, should submit to the need of the woman.
 There must not be any coerce in leading.

 An inexperienced man often thinks from his own perspective and fails to take into consideration the balance, axis, time, space and support that the woman needs in her dancing.
 Examples of his self-centeredness include taking care only of his own balance and overlooking hers, leading her to take a step while her balance is not yet in place, letting her rotate on a tilted axis, leading her to move but blocking her path, not giving her enough time to finish her step, leading her to do things beyond her ability, and so on.
 Such could cause her to feel coerced and uncomfortable.
-The man must think from the standpoint of the woman, constantly adjust his position, embrace, posture, weight, speed, movement, etc., to adapt to her needs and facilitate her dance, so that she can feel free.
+The man must think from the standpoint of the woman, constantly adjust his position, embrace, posture, weight, speed, movement, lead, etc., to adapt to her needs and facilitate her dance, so that she can feel free.

 9. Not giving her support